 Does your spouse have a claim to your estate?

 In some states, there is a statutory share that is mandated to go to a spouse regardless of whether your will bequeaths it.
 This share is described in the law as "dower" and "curtesy" rights.
 Marital property laws differ from state to state.
 Maryland abolished dower and curtesy rights in 2013, Virginia abolished them in 1991, and D.C. abolished them in 1962.

 How Much You Have to Give

 How much you have to give in your will is always a limiting factor to what you can do.
 In fact, for some people without many assets at all, deciding not to have a will might even be a fine decision.

 Before drafting your will, however, it is a wise decision to make an extensive and detailed list of everything that you own.
 If you do this, you will rest assured that you are not leaving anything out, and are controlling who gets everything.

 A final thing to consider is estate tax.
 Minimizing how much money goes to the government maximizes how much ends up in the hands of the people you want to give it to.
-This is generally no longer a problem, as the federal estate tax for 2018 has been waived up to $11.18 million for an individual and $22.36 million a married couple.
-Maryland will exempt up to a $4 million estate in 2018 and then match the federal exemption in 2019.
-D.C. increased the individual exemption to $11.18 million in 2018.
+This is generally no longer a problem, as the federal estate tax for 2019 has been waived up to $11.4 million for an individual and $22.8 million a married couple.
+Maryland will exempt up to a $5 million estate in 2019.
+D.C. increased, and then lowered, the individual exemption so that it is now $5.6 million in 2019.
 Virginia has no estate or inheritance tax.
 Because Congress and the local jurisdictions are always changing these exemptions, it will be important to review your estate plan every few years.
 For instance, the current federal exemptions are due to expire in 2025.

 Revocable living trusts